chkimes/graphql-net/README.md

-# EntityFramework.GraphQL
+# GraphQL.Net
-Query an Entity Framework model with GraphQL
+An implementation of GraphQL for .NET and IQueryable

 ## Usage
 For a DbContext named MyContext with a User model in the database, add queries to the Schema like so: